(estimated 7 minute read time)

 Socks

 You might think that it goes without saying, but some racecourses have recently updated their dress codes to note that socks are essential!
-Remember too that any rules about novelty items will apply, so if you’re heading to a VIP area, perhaps best leave your Darth Vader socks at home.
+Remember too that any rules about novelty items will apply, so if you’re heading to a VIP area, perhaps it’s best to leave your Darth Vader socks at home.
 Try and match your socks with your suit and you’ll be perfectly coordinated.

 Footwear